Kim DePaola Furious With ‘RHONJ’ Cast? ‘Bring It On. I Promise You Will Lose’

 A photo posted by Kim DePaola (@kimdposche) on

 “Melissa Gorga is and has always been an owner of the Envy by Melissa Gorga boutique.
-Melissa and her business partner Jackie Beard Robinson have had a difference of opinion on how the store should be run and at this point Jackie is no longer involved in managing the boutique, but Melissa intends to maintain the success of the boutique by managing on it her own, and she is excited to open with a new inventory of Spring fashions,” Melissa Gorga’s rep revealed to PEOPLE magazine when her store closed in New Jersey last year.
+Melissa and her business partner Jackie Beard Robinson have had a difference of opinion on how the store should be run and at this point Jackie is no longer involved in managing the boutique, but Melissa intends to maintain the success of the boutique by managing on it her own, and she is excited to open with a new inventory of Spring fashions,” Melissa Gorga’s rep revealed to People magazine when her store closed in New Jersey last year.

-Since the store closure, Melissa has worked hard to reopen the store and she opened it briefly a few weeks ago.
+Since the store closure, Melissa has worked hard to reopen the store, and she opened it briefly a few weeks ago.
 And it was such a huge hit that she sold out of various items.
 And maybe Kim DePaola is feeling the competition pressure.

 What do you think of Kim DePaola’s Instagram posts?
 Do you think someone is trying to ruin her business reputation in New Jersey, and do you think this will be featured on the upcoming season of The Real Housewives of New Jersey?